-Log View Log

-The AP's embedded memory holds logs here.
+Log View Log The AP's embedded memory holds logs here.
 The log information includes but is not limited to the following items: upgrading firmware, clients associating and disassociating with AP, and logins to the web UI.
 The page holds up to 500 logs.
 View Log: The AP's embedded memory displays system and network messages, including a timestamp and message type.

-Log Settings

-Enter the log server's IP address to send the log to that server.
+Log Settings Enter the log server's IP address to send the log to that server.
 Check or uncheck System Activity, Wireless Activity, or Notice to specify what kind of log type you want.

-Log Server/IP Address: Enter the IP address of the server you would like to send the DAP-2622 log to.

-Log Type: Check the box for the type of activity
+Log Server/IP Address: Enter the IP address of the log server.
+Log Type: Check the boxes to select the log type.
+Log Server / IP Address: Enter the IP address of the EU directive Syslog server.